Guatemala & Mexico: Spring 2014

 On a hillside near Cholula, Mexico, sits a beautiful church called Nuestra Señora de los Remedios.
-Underneath that hill, archeologists discovered four preceding civilizations of religious pyramids.
-This hillside is a symbol of humankind’s need to both dominate and impose.
+Underneath that hill, archeologists discovered religious pyramids of four preceding civilizations.
+This hillside is a symbol of humankind’s need to dominate but also the depth of human history which inhabits this region.
 Both Guatemala and Mexico were the sites of giant empires; the Mayan empire stretched across southern Mexico and Guatemala, the Aztec empire stretched across central Mexico and traced its mythological past and future to the Southwest of the United States.
 These empires were superseded by the Spanish conquest which imposed its language, culture and religion on the region.
-Currently, the tentacles of the United States’ economic empire reach to every corner of the region.
+Currently, the forces of the United States’ economic empire – and its cultural influence – reach to every corner of the region.

 Enrollment: 20 students